Self-disclosure: Children

 The Internet, while providing most with a source of entertainment, knowledge, and social realms, is actually a large threat to children due to the ways in which they self-disclose.
 Their privacy is often more at risk than is an adult's because of their openness to sites.
 Given that they are still developing, researchers say that they are in the "Cued Processors" group between the ages of eight and eleven.
 At this time, many children are using the Internet and are doing so alone, without the guidance and overseeing of an adult/guardian.
 Thus, they must use their own judgments to decide how much information to share on the various sites they visit.

-As "Cued Processors", however, they are only able to think logically about concrete events; the notion of their disclosures online being used against them is far in the abstract world.
-They will likely not think of any sort of consequences that could result from their disclosures, and this is just what online marketers and predators alike expect and are looking for.
-Combined with behavioral profiling tracking programs, online advertisers and predators can build a pretty clear image of the child and what they like to do, where they live, their phone number, their school district, and other sources of identifying information that they use to prompt the child to disclose without them really knowing.
-A common strategy is the use of brand characters in online games who "ask" for the information; children are especially likely to give out very personal information in this sort of setting.
-The children's vulnerability online is a product of their cognitive limitations.
+As "Cued Processors", children are generally able to apply logical thinking to concrete situations, but may have difficulty understanding abstract risks, such as the potential misuse of information shared online.
+They may not fully consider the consequences of disclosing personal details, which can create opportunities for online marketers and predators.
+Combined with behavioral profiling technologies, tracking systems can be used to create profiles based on children's online activities and personal information.
+A common strategy involves the use of characters in online games that request information from users, as children may be more likely to share personal details in these contexts.
+Children's vulnerability online is partly associated with their cognitive development and limitations in risk assessment.

 Uses and gratifications theory is often used to attempt to explain such things as motivation on the Internet.
 Studies have found that, if applied to the use of the Internet by children and their likelihood to disclose personal information, one can find significant correlations with various types of motivation.
 Children who use the Internet primarily as a source of information are less likely to give out personal information.
 Some theorize that these children are simply made to be more aware of the dangers of Internet disclosures and are more cautious because of this.
 But, children who mention social contact on the Internet as their first-order use are more often the ones who submit to the attempts of online marketers and predators who seek their personal contact information and behavioral preferences.
 These children have goals of social acceptance in mind, and it seems to them that acceptance can be easily gained from sharing and communicating with friends and strangers alike.
 Socializing motives reduce privacy concerns, and children will disclose nearly anything online in order to be seen and responded to socially.
 It was also discovered that a simple incentive is usually enough to elicit personal information from a child.